-We have audited the accompanying statements of assets, liabilities, and trust corpus of the Permian Basin Royalty Trust (the "Trust") as of December 31, 2016, and the related statements of distributable income and changes in trust corpus for the year then ended.
-These financial statements are the responsibility of the Trustee.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying statements of assets, liabilities, and trust corpus of the Permian Basin Royalty Trust (the "Trust") as of December 31, 2017 and 2016, and the related statements of distributable income and changes in trust corpus for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the assets, liabilities, and trust corpus of the Trust as of December 31, 2017 and 2016, and the distributable income and changes in trust corpus for the years then ended, in conformity with the modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.